Ride Morzine mountain bike chalet holidays more information.

 A great back pack is essential, ideally something with room for your spares as outlined above.

 Morzine is a lovely little market town in the Haute-Savoie department in the Rhône-Alpes region of France.
 Although rightly famous as the European centre of Mountain biking excellence there are other things to do if riding is not your thing or if you need a day of rest from two wheeled excitement.

-On down days I like to have a wander around town, there are loads of great shops to check out.
+The town is a lovely place to wander around with loads of great shops to check out.
 Maybe buy a pastry from any number of excellent patisseries and enjoy a coffee in the sun.
 Perhaps a leisurely walk down by the Dranse River?
 An afternoon lazing by the Olympic sized swimming pool or you could always churn up a few lengths if you can’t sit still?

 Another great destination is Lac Montriond just a few kilometres outside town.
-I like to ride up there with a picnique and laze around on the grassy surround reading a book, when things get too hot, dive in for a swim.
+A great place for a picnic or to laze around on the grassy surround reading a book, when things get too hot, dive in for a swim.
 The surroundings are stunning with sheer cliffs bordering on one side hundreds of metres high.